-The most relevant patterns will be filtered by considering two thresholds which are usual in data mining: support and confidence (Agrawal & Srikant, 1994).
-The support of a pattern Pis its number of occurrences in $\mathcal{D}$ , denoted by $supp(P,\mathcal{D})$ .
-The greater the support of P, the more general the pattern P. As we are only interested in patterns sufficiently correlated to markers, a transduction rule R is defined as a pattern containing at least one marker.
+As usual in data mining, we focus on the most relevant ones by setting thresholds on two interestingness measures: support and confidence (Agrawal & Srikant, 1994).
+The support of a pattern P is its number of occurrences in \mathcal{D} , denoted by $supp(P, \mathcal{D})$.
+The greater the support of P, the more general the pattern P. As we are only interested in patterns sufficiently correlated to markers, a rule R is defined as a pattern containing at least one marker.
 To estimate empirically how much R is accurate to detect markers, we calculate its confidence.
-A dedicated function $suppNoMark(R,\mathcal{D})$ returns the support of R when markers are omitted both in the rule and in the data.
+A dedicated function $suppNoMark(R, \mathcal{D})$ returns the support of R when markers are omitted both in the rule and in the data.
 The confidence of R is: